ravisayal/tech_notes/docs/Linux Create List of all Files in Folders and Subfolders with Custom Fields.md

-# Linux - create listing of Files in Folders and Subfolders with Custom Fields
+# Linux - Create listing of Files in folders and subfolders with custom fields

 There are multiple ways to create a text file listing all the files. ls command or find command in Linux can provide the simple listing with all the filenames.